Alcohol and Drug Prevention and Response Program

 In addition to prohibiting the unlawful possession of controlled substances [21 U.S.C.
 844], the federal Controlled Substance Act [Title 21 U.S.C.] prohibits the manufacture, distribution, or dispensation, or possession with intent to manufacture, distribute, or dispense, of controlled substances [21 U.S.C.
 841(a)].
 The Act also prohibits the creation, distribution, or dispensation, or possession with intent to distribute or dispense, of counterfeit substances [21 U.S.C.
 841(a)].
 Individuals can be penalized on the quantity of confiscated drugs, the type of drug(s) found, the number of previous offenses by the individual, and whether the individual intended to manufacture, sell, or use the drug.

-For additional information on federal drug trafficking penalties, visit the Drug Enforcement Administration’s 2020 Drugs of Abuse Resource Guide (pdf).
+For additional information on federal drug trafficking penalties, see page 36 of the Drug Enforcement Administration’s 2020 Drugs of Abuse Resource Guide (pdf).